boldingd/EclipsePhaseContent/Kainouda2035.md

 | Faction | Extropian Mutualist |

 The Carbon Compact a small (in relative terms) Extropian Mutualist habitat near (also in relative terms) Kainouda 2035.
-It is held by a single cooperative, and is run using an unusual variant of direct democracy that is intended to capture the fact that not every votes is invested in every decision.
+It is held by a Mutualist cooperative federation, and is run using an unusual variant of direct democracy that is intended to capture the fact that not every votes is invested in every decision.
 The Carbon Compact hosts a university, several affiliated think-tanks and research labs, and a number of small luxury resorts.

 > **anarcat**: God, this frustrates me.